 Even if you don’t like sweet potatoes, this recipe is still for you!
 This challah is sweet, succulent and spiced; the sweet potato is hardly distinguishable (if at all).

-Show your support for the trans community!
-With Question 3 on the upcoming Massachusetts ballot, it’s a good time to remind everyone how authenticity brightens the world.
 So much color already exists in nature, so why not tap into it?
 This recipe uses ingredients like beet juice, turmeric, spinach and cooked blueberries to color the dough.
-Forget chemical dyes fraught with fake color and come as you are!
+No fake colors here!

 A treasure by challah guru Shannon Sarna, this pumpkin pie spiced rendition can be made with home-roasted pumpkin or store-bought purée and is filled with cinnamon, ginger, nutmeg and clove goodness.